raypulver/kat-cr/README.md

 The URL to Kickass Torrents is expected to change.
 In case it has not yet been updated, put the new URL into `config/kickass-url.json`

-Always keep your global `kat-cr` updated.
+Always keep your global `kat-cr` package updated.

 ## Testing